Welcome to the Rutgers Graduate School of Biomedical Sciences New Brunswick/Piscataway

 Visit us on

-- For upcoming seminars on campus, click here.
+- For some upcoming seminars on campus, click here.

 - Grants and Fellowships

-Congratulations Alexandra Legeza Nguyen for receiving an NIH F31 fellowship "Investigating the Discrete Funtions of the Aurora Kinases in Meiosis I" in July 2016.
+Alexandra Legeza Nguyen received an NIH F31 fellowship "Investigating the Discrete Funtions of the Aurora Kinases in Meiosis I" in July 2016.

-Congratulations Anna Giarratana for receiving a NJ Commission on Brain Injury Research Fellowship "Effect of Genetic Polymorphisms on Recovery and Treatment after Traumatic Brain Injury" in June 2016.
+Anna Giarratana received a NJ Commission on Brain Injury Research Fellowship "Effect of Genetic Polymorphisms on Recovery and Treatment after Traumatic Brain Injury" in June 2016.

 Przemyslaw Swiatkowski received a NJ Commission on Brain Injury Research Fellowship "The Role of Cypin in Recovery of Electrophysiological and Cognitive Functions followint Traumatic Brain Injury" in June 2016.

-Congratulations Urmimala Basu for her American Heart Association Fellowship "Mechanism and regulation of human mitochondrial DNA transcription" in May 2016.
+Urmimala Basu received an American Heart Association Fellowship "Mechanism and regulation of human mitochondrial DNA transcription" in May 2016.

-Congratulations Vince Mirabella for his NIH F30 award "Endoplasmic Reticulum Stress as a Novel Mechanism of Synaptic Dysfunction in Autism Associated NLGN3 R451C Human Neurons" in February 2016.
+Vince Mirabella received an NIH F30 award "Endoplasmic Reticulum Stress as a Novel Mechanism of Synaptic Dysfunction in Autism Associated NLGN3 R451C Human Neurons" in February 2016.